bemusic/bemuse/docs/music-server.md

 # Written metadata.json
 ```

+    If you pack bms files from <b>linux</b>, <code>-> Converting audio to m4a [for iOS and Safari]</code> will get errors because of codec.
+Converted pack will not play sounds on Apple platform devices.
 Now if you look at your song folder, you should see a new folder called **assets**:

     Lapis - SHIKI